FilipDimitrijevic97/Project/README.md

 8. Push your local repository to the remote repository on GitHub when you are ready to share your code with others or when you want to save your progress.

 It's a good idea to also create a .gitignore file to ignore files that are specific to your local environment, such as target folders or IDE specific files.
 And also to create a README file to explain what your project does and how to use it.

+`Java`:

+* To create a simple web application that allows users to search for and view information about movies or books, you may need to add the following classes:

+- A class that represents the movie or book (e.g. Movie.java or Book.java)
+- A class that handles the database operations (e.g. MovieRepository.java or BookRepository.java)
+- A class that handles the business logic for the application (e.g. MovieService.java or BookService.java)
+- A class that handles the web request and response (e.g. MovieController.java or BookController.java)
+- You might also need to add classes to handle exceptions, security, and other functionality depending on the requirements of your application.